lcavero/sesame-technical-test/README.md

 # Sesame Technical Test

-A Symfony test project made with CQRS, Hexagonal Architecture and DDD
+A Symfony test project made with CQRS, Hexagonal Architecture and DDD.

+The purpose of the project is to solve the test presented by Sesame, the statement of which can be found in the "docs" folder.

 Created from [Symfony Docker](https://github.com/dunglas/symfony-docker) project as starting point.